Inverse Optimization: Theory and Applications: Related Learning Paradigms

 \subsubsection{Updates using an inverse optimization oracle.}

-\citet{dong2018generalized} propose an update mechanism using Decision loss for problems with convex feasible regions and strictly convex objective functions.
-Their update mechanism, termed an implicit update rule, requires the solution of an inverse optimization problem (but only for one data point) to directly update their parameter estimates, i.e.,
+\citet{dong2018generalized} propose an update rule using Minimum Distance loss (see Section~\ref{sec:datadriven_distance}) for problems with convex bounded feasible regions and strictly convex objective functions.
+Their update rule requires the solution of a single-point inverse optimization problem to directly update their parameter estimates, i.e.,

-The authors show that the implicit update rule results in an average regret loss convergence of $\mO(1/\sqrt{T})$.
-Furthermore, they show that this convergence rate holds even under noisy data as long as some assumptions on the distribution of noise is met.
-This approach is applied to study time varying risk preferences of investors in \citep{yu2021learning}, and is further extended by \citet{dong2020inverse} for inverse multi-objective optimization where the authors derive similar performance guarantees.
+The authors also show that average regret converges at a rate of $\mO(1/\sqrt{T})$, but that this convergence rate holds even under noisy data, as long as some assumptions on the distribution of noise is met.